demisto/content/docs/circle_build/README.md

 ## Run Tests - Server Master
 **Not relevant for contributors**

-Same as [Latest GA](#run-tests---latest-ga) except uses current master branch of demisto server.
+Same as [Latest GA](#run-tests---latest-ga) except uses current master branch of Demisto server.

 ## Slack Notifier
 **Not relevant for contributors**